neu-ece-esl/ai-prog-workshop/1-script/README.md

    ```bash
    python analyze_latency.py pwm_sleep_edges_loaded.csv
    ```
-4. **Review the output** statistics and CDF plot to analyze signal latency

-The sample output will look similar to the image shown above.
-The script provides a foundation that students can further customize for their specific analysis needs.

 ---

-## 💬 Reflection Questions

-After using AI to generate this script, consider:

-- How would this script need to be modified for different timing characteristics?
-- What additional analyses might be valuable for understanding signal behavior?
-- How does having a working script impact your ability to focus on interpreting the results rather than implementation details?
-- What parts of the code would you have struggled to implement on your own?

----

-## 🧑‍🏫 Instructor Activity: Designing an AI-Supported Data Analysis Task
+## 🧑‍🏫 Instructor Activity: Enhancing Experiential Learning through Auxillary Code Generation

-Now that you've explored how AI tools can generate complete scripts for data analysis, consider how you might use this approach in your own teaching.
+Now that you've explored how AI tools can generate complete scripts for data analysis, (or simulation, or ...) consider how you might use this approach in your own teaching.

-### 🎓 Your Task:
-Design a **classroom activity** where students use an AI assistant to generate a script that processes and analyzes data relevant to your course.

-1. **Identify a data-heavy task** in your curriculum that typically requires extensive coding
+1. **Identify a task beyond your course scope** in your curriculum that typically requires extensive coding, but would enable students to focus on higher-level concepts connecting real-world challenges with their course scope.
 2. **Craft a detailed prompt** that would help an AI assistant generate a useful script
-3. **Consider how students will learn** from analyzing and potentially modifying the generated code
+3. **Consider how students will learn** from the enabled higher-level analysis/reasoning.
 4. **Plan for assessment** that focuses on understanding and interpretation rather than implementation

-This approach allows students to engage with more complex analyses than might otherwise be possible, while still developing their understanding of programming concepts and practices.
+This approach allows students to engage with more complex analyses than might otherwise be possible, while still developing their understanding of programming concepts and practices core to the course.